PrajaktaMane11/AWS-Serverless-Microservices-Project/README.md

 ### Steps to Use AWS Lambda Power Tuning
 Step 1: Deploy the Power Tuning Step Function
 AWS has a pre-built Step Function:
-Go to Serverless Application Repository
-Click Available Applications, type “power” and click checkbox “Show apps that create custom IAM roles or resource policies”
+Go to Serverless Application Repository -> Click Available Applications type “power” and click checkbox “Show apps that create custom IAM roles or resource policies”

 ![AWS Lambda Power Tuning](images/aws-lambda-power-tuning.jpg)

 Select aws-lambda-power-tuning
-Scroll down, keep everything as it is, click checkbox “I acknowledge that this app creates custom IAM roles” Click “Deploy” -> This will create:
+Scroll down, keep everything as it is, click checkbox “I acknowledge that this app creates custom IAM roles”

+Click “Deploy” -> This will create:
 i.
 Step Function
 ii.
 IAM role for execution